-The amount of unrecognized tax benefits at May 9, 2008 recorded in other non-current liabilities is \$1.2 million, none of which would impact the effective tax rate if recognized.
+\$1.2 million.
+The reduction did not impact the effective tax rate during this quarter.
 CRA includes accrued interest and penalties, if any, related to uncertain tax positions in income tax expense.

 The Company operates in multiple taxing jurisdictions, both within the U.S. and outside of the U.S., and is subject to audit.
-As of May 9, 2008, fiscal 2004 through and including fiscal 2007 remain open to examination.
-The Company is not currently under examination by the Internal Revenue Service.
+As of August 29, 2008, fiscal 2005 through and including fiscal 2007 remain open to examination.

-13. Accounting Pronouncements
+11. Accounting Pronouncements